ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

    contributing to Py-ART?"

-Figure 7 shows the average ranking with the most common barrier being "Just not enough time".
+Figure 7 shows the average ranking with the most common barrier being "Just not enough time."
 This is not surprising, as many researchers would not be judged by open source contributions and would not value such in advancing their careers.
-The second most common is "I do not think I have done anything worth contributing".
+The second most common is "I do not think I have done anything worth contributing."
 This is more than likely a misunderstanding as even things as simple as correcting typographical errors in the documentation is a welcome contribution and small changes are much easier to accept than more substantial changes.
 The lowest ranking issue is to do with intellectual property issues.